|

 of the Word and Sacrament

-installed in a permanent position
+installed in a permanent

-or relationship within
+position or relationship within

-the particular congregation. which
+the particular congregation.

-is governed by the session.
+which is governed by the session.

 Equal Number b.
+Administrative and Judicial Commissioners

-of a Presbytery, Sub-Synod, and each and Elders of
+of Ministers of a Presbytery, Sub-Synod, and

-the Primary Synods (Auburn and Westminster)
+and Elders of the Primary Synods (Auburn and

-shall be composed
+Westminster) shall be composed

 of ministers of the Word and

-Sacrament and elders in numbers as
+Sacrament and elders in numbers

-nearly equal as possible.
+as nearly equal as possible.
 When

 the commission consists of an